 Rosie D., et al. v.
 The Governor, United States District Court, Western Division.
 In a memorandum of decision dated January 26, 2006, the District Court ruled in favor of a class of Medicaid-recipient children that the Commonwealth fails to provide the home- and community-based services required under the Early and Periodic Screening, Diagnosis and Treatment ("EPSDT") provisions of the Medicaid Act.
 In February, 2007, the District Court adopted the defendants' proposed remedial plan, with some modifications, and, in July, 2007, entered judgment in accordance with that plan, as modified.
 The Commonwealth did not appeal from that judgment and has undertaken implementation of its remedial plan.
 The plan originally contemplated full implementation by June 30, 2009, but, on the Commonwealth's motion, the court modified the judgment to extend the date for full implementation to November 30, 2009.
 MassHealth estimates that its implementation of program changes in compliance with the remedy order will increase its costs, including administrative costs, prospectively by over \$20 million annually.
-Although the monitoring period had most recently been set to expire December 31, 2012, the court entered an order in June, 2013, extending monitoring through December 31, 2013, and raised the possibility of further extensions.
-The Commonwealth maintains that it is in full compliance with the court's judgment, but plaintiffs disagree.
-The court has indicated that it cannot determine that the Commonwealth is in compliance without an evidentiary hearing and has ordered the parties to work together to narrow the issues of disagreement.
+Although the monitoring period had most recently been set to expire December 31, 2012, the court entered an order in June, 2013, extending monitoring through December 31, 2013, and in September, 2013, further extended monitoring through June 30, 2014.
+The Commonwealth maintains that it is in full compliance with the court's judgment and is providing the plaintiffs and the court monitor with a large volume of documentation that the plaintiffs requested.
+The next hearing date is December 6, 2013.